marserolin/ansible/README.md

 Send WoL magic packet to host

 unattended-upgrades.yml
-Includes main updates repo but using ansible.builtin.lineinfile to uncomment line
+Includes main updates repo by using ansible.builtin.lineinfile to uncomment line